 A depressive disorder is another term for depression.
 It’s a mental health disorder characterized by a persistently depressed mood or loss of interest in activities that affect your daily life.

 While the exact causes of depression are not fully known, they're likely caused by a combination of factors such as:

 Depression can also occur along with certain mental disorders.
 These include anxiety disorders, schizophrenia, eating disorders and substance use.
 As a group, these conditions affect millions of Americans annually.
 But each of these conditions can be treated and allow you to lead a normal and productive life.

-It’s also important to note that depression can be caused by other mental disorders, including those listed before.
+It’s also important to note that depression can be caused by other mental disorders, including those previously mentioned.

 Major Depressive Disorder (MDD), also known as classic depression, unipolar depression or clinical depression, is a serious medical issue in which a person is profoundly impacted by the symptoms of depression.
 This is a medical problem that rarely if ever resolves without treatment, and it can recur throughout life.
 A diagnosis of MDD applies when people have at least five symptoms of depression that last for at least two weeks.

 A diagnosis of minor depression, also known solely as depression, applies when people have at least two symptoms of depression, but fewer than five symptoms.
 To be diagnosed with depression, your symptoms must persist during a two-week period.

 MDD is more persistent and prolonged than depression, and the symptoms tend to affect a person’s life more strongly.
 But it’s important to seek help no matter how severe your depression is – even if your symptoms are short-lived, we can help you feel better.